-The high heat involved in pasteurisation sterilises or kills the potentially harmful bacteria, but also most of the beneficial ones, and therefore reduces most of the benefits.
+Most yoghurts from the supermarket are pasteurised.
+Unfortunately the high heat involved in pasteurisation sterilises or kills most of the bacteria – both beneficial or potentially harmful and therefore reduces most of the benefits.
 They may have been live at the beginning of manufacture, but not at the end.
-The key is that you need to look for "live and active cultures" on the label, or another wording that indicates the probiotics are still active.
+Even most of the yogurts certified as organic are pasteurised in some way.

-Scientific research on positive gut bacteria confirms their role in healthy digestion, immune function and restoring the levels and variety of beneficial flora within the microbiome after antibiotics.
+Scientific research on positive gut bacteria confirms their role in healthy digestion, immune function, and restoring the levels and variety of beneficial flora after antibiotics.

 A well balanced microbiome supports colon health, helps prevent traveller’s diarrhoea, fights instances of candida overgrowth and may even reduce stress.

-As gastroenterologist Lisa Ganjhu of New York University puts it:
+Gastroenterologist Lisa Ganjhu of New York University puts it well:

 It refers to the trillions of bacteria you are ‘host’ to - most of which are in your digestive tract or ‘gut’.
 Your microbiome includes ‘good’ bacteria that are literally vital for your health, immune system, digesting food and producing some essential vitamins.